Shuvomoy/blog/_posts/2020-04-25-Life-of-Egon-Balas.md

 Egon Balas was born and raised in Romania.
 As a young adult, he was very much interested in physics, literature, and, not very surprisingly, girls.
-However, when he was introduced to Marxism by a friend, his life took a turn; he came to firmly believe that Marxism has the answers to solve all the problems he was facing as a young Jewish man: oppression, anti-Semitism, and racism.
+However, when he was introduced to Marxism by a friend, his life took a turn; he came to firmly believe that Marxism has the answers to solve all the problems he was facing as a young Jewish man: oppression, antisemitism, and racism.